MayNiklas/ansible-arch/README.md

 [![Lines Of Code](https://tokei.rs/b1/github/MayNiklas/ansible-arch?category=files)](https://github.com/XAMPPRocky/tokei)

 ### Intro
-This ansible-playbook is being used for setting up an allready installed Arch Linux.
+This ansible-playbook is being used for installing Arch Linux on a new computer.
 Please make sure, that you understand the underlaying roles and what they do before following my quickstart guide.
+I am NOT responsible to anything that might happen by executing my ansible roles.
+Generally speaking I want to remind you: doing regular proper backups is a great idea!

 ### Post install
 My arch install is splitted into "pre and postinstall" ansible-playbooks.